jenny0741/Credit_Risk_Analysis/README.md

 ![Resources/combination_cri](Resources/combination_cri.png)

 ## Summary
+Note: There are no results for the BalancedRandomForestClassifier or the EasyEnsembleClassifier.
+Issues occured during the process of evaluating the models.
+These models will be revisted and updated at a later date.
+Summary and results are only for the 4 models above.

-Based on the results from the models above, the precision
+Based on the results from the models above, the precision for all of them are averaged out to 0.99, indicating a high accuracy.
+Which means to compare the models, comparing the accuracy scores would be a better indicator.